vtexdocs/help-center-content/docs/announcements/en/catalogs-new-visual-and-navigation.md

 slug: catalogs-new-visual-and-navigation
 legacySlug: catalogs-new-visual-and-navigation
 announcementImageID: ''
-announcementSynopsisEN: 'On 07/10, the Catalog became more integrated with the New Admin but kept it's most important flows and features.'
+announcementSynopsisEN: "On 07/10, the Catalog became more integrated with the New Admin but kept it's most important flows and features."
 ---

 On __July 10__, we gave an important step towards the unification of the user experience on VTEX's platform.
 We've updated the Catalog's look and feel, applying the __New Admin's__ style.
 But we kept untouched most of the flows and features you already know, so you'll have minimum impacts on your daily routine.